 Arguably, the best hospital in Central America is CIMA, located in Escazu, the upscale San José suburb.
-It is a private hospital with high-quality, world-class medical service.
+It is a private hospital with high-quality, world-class medical services.
 CIMA is accredited by the Joint Commission International and recognized for its rigorous standards of care.

 More than a quarter of patients at CIMA are from a country other than Costa Rica.
-It is popular with foreign expats, permanent residents, and medical tourists.
+It is popular with foreign ex-pats, permanent residents, and medical tourists.

 CIMA has state-of-the-art equipment, including an open MRI.